Electronic timestamping: definition and use

 Writer — Certyneo · About Certyneo

 Electronic timestamping links a digital document to a precise date and time in a verifiable and tamper-proof manner.
-It is proof that a document existed at a given moment — decisive evidence in case of dispute over the date of a commitment.
+It is proof that a document existed at a given moment — a decisive argument in case of dispute over the date of a commitment.

 Why timestamping is crucial